street-lab-tech/Accessibility-Guidelines/Guidelines/adaptability_freedom-of-user-control.md

 [← Back](README.md)

-# Adaptability - Freedom of User Control
+# Guideline: Adaptability - Freedom of User Control

 **Definition:** Users have control over their interactions, and can adapt systems and environments to meet their preferences, needs, and contextual conditions.